ioBroker/ioBroker.docs/docs/ru/adapterref/iobroker.echarts/README.md

     fileOnDisk: '',                 // Path on disk to save the file.
     fileName: '',                   // Path in ioBroker DB to save the files on 'echarts.0'.
 E.g. if your set "chart.svg", so you can access your picture via http(s)://ip:8082/echarts.0/chart.png

-}, result => {
+    cache:    600,                  // Cache time for this preset in seconds, default: 0 - no cache }, result => {
     if (result.error) {
         console.error(result.error);